 If you’re struggling to figure out much inheritance tax you’ll pay, you’re not alone.
 It’s not a simple calculation, as you see above!

-While our Inheritance Tax Calculator is a good place to start, it’s no substitute for an expert’s advice.
-With our expert knowledge of inheritance tax, we can make recommendations as to the best way to minimise the inheritance tax bill for your loved ones.
+While our Inheritance Tax Calculator is a good place to start, it’s no substitute for a specialist’s advice.
+With our specialist knowledge of inheritance tax, we can make recommendations as to the best way to minimise the inheritance tax bill for your loved ones.

 Why Speak to Us?